Sale of Nazi eagle involves Uruguay in international controversy

 “As soon as I have it in my possession, I will immediately blow it to a thousand pieces,” Daniel Sielecki told the newspaper Correo de Punta del Este.
 “Each piece resulting from the explosion will be pulverized.”

-Etchegaray, for his part, has a different “plan B” for the sale: dedicating the eagle to a memorial for peace in Punta del Este, with a screen in place of the swastika, which displays images from the times of the war.
+Etchegaray, in turn, outlines a different “plan B” for the sale: dedicating the eagle to a memorial for peace in Punta del Este, with a screen in place of the swastika, which displays images from times of war.

 But he argues that, in addition to a consensus between the parties, this would require multi-million-dollar compensation for the individuals who recovered the sculpture, including relatives of the late diver Héctor Bado.